schtauffen/voidbound-valheim/README.md

 # Voidbound Mods

 __WARNING__: It is highly recommended to backup your character and worlds folders prior to tinkering with mods, including installing this zip.
-To find these files, navigate to `C:\Users\&lt;Your Username&gt;\AppData\LocalLow\IronGate\Valheim`.
+To find these files, navigate to `C:\Users\<Your Username>\AppData\LocalLow\IronGate\Valheim` (or in the finder, type `%APPDATA%`, hit ENTER and then go up one folder.
+You will be in AppData folder. navigate to `LocalLow\IronGate\Valheim`).
 There will be folders named `characters` and `worlds`.
 Make a copy of these (or just the files within them) somewhere on your computer to restore to in case something goes wrong.

 These are the mods one should use when connecting to the voidbound server.

 1. Ensure the Valheim game is not running